jocabundus/toad-on-fire/manual/MANUAL.md

 | :--------------------------: | :------------------------------------------: |
 | ![Beacon](images/beacon.png) | ![Checkered Flag](images/flag-checkered.png) |

-\* _Sale_ and _Palace_ stages don't have beacons.
-You run off the right-side of the screen (or the bottom-side in some cases) to exit those stages.
+_\* Note: Sale and Palace stages don't have beacons._

 ### Movement

 Use the arrow keys or the d-pad/analog-stick to move around.

-The primary action is **F** / **Space bar** for the keyboard and **A** for the Xbox 360 controller.
-The primary action will allow you to talk to NPCs, toggle switches, and fire your flamethrower.
+To pick up an item (such as food, gems, powerups etc.), just hop over it.
+If you are full on health, hearts and med-packs will stay on the ground.

+Use your primary action ([see controls](#controls)).
+This action allow's you to fire your weapon, toggle swtiches, purchase items, and talk to NPCs,

+<div style="page-break-after:always"></div>

 ### Shooting